S3 method for geostan_fit

 Details

-Be aware that in generalized linear models (such as Poisson and Binomial models) marginal effects plots on the response scale may be sensitive to the level of other covariates in the model.
-If the model includes any spatially-lagged covariates (introduced using the slx argument) or a spatial autocorrelation term (for example, you used a spatial CAR, SAR, or ESF model), these terms will essentially be fixed at zero for the purposes of calculating marginal effects.
-If you want to change this, you can introduce spatial trend values by specifying a varying intercept using the alpha argument.
+In generalized linear models (such as Poisson and Binomial models) marginal effects plots on the response scale may be sensitive to the level of other covariates in the model and to geographic location (given a spatially-varying mean value).
+If the model includes a spatial autocorrelation component (for example, you used a spatial CAR, SAR, or ESF model, or used the re argument for random effects), by default these terms will be fixed at zero for the purposes of calculating marginal effects.
+If you want to change this, you can introduce a varying intercept manually using the alpha argument.

 Examples